david672orford/tech-for-teaching/file-formats/video/index.md

 should have at least royalty-free video format of acceptable quality which they could be confident would play on all devices.
 However this proposal faced opposition, particularly from Apple which had already committed to H.264 and had no problem paying a $0.10 fee for each iPhone.
-They had already spent the effort to create special hardware to play H.264 without draining the battery to quickly and did not want to repeat that work for a format with lower picture quality.
+They had also already spent the effort to create special hardware to play H.264 without draining the battery to quickly and did not want to repeat that work for a format with lower picture quality.
 The requirement to support Vorbis was eventually dropped from